LiberTEM/LiberTEM/docs/source/udf.rst

 Post-processing
 ~~~~~~~~~~~~~~~

 Post-processing allows to perform additional processing steps once the data of a partition is completely processed with :meth:`~libertem.udf.UDFFrameMixin.process_frame`, :meth:`~libertem.udf.UDFTileMixin.process_tile` or :meth:`~libertem.udf.UDFPartitionMixin.process_partition`.
-Post-processing is particularly relevant for tiled processing since that allows to combine the performance benefits of tiled processing for a first reduction step with additional steps that require reduced data from complete frames or even a complete partition.
+Post-processing is particularly relevant for tiled processing since that allows to combine the performance benefits of tiled processing for a first reduction step with subsequent steps that require reduced data from complete frames or even a complete partition.

 Real-world example from :class:`~libertem.udf.blobfinder.SparseCorrelationUDF` which evaluates the correlation maps that have been generated with the dot product in the previous processing step and places the results in additional result buffers: